 The coin’s ticker symbol is APL, and there are currently 15,439, 920,078 APL tokens in supply out of the total 21,165,096,531 APL tokens.
 APL uses a Proof of Stake consensus and is available at 0% inflation.

-While there have been many inventions in the crypto space over the last few years, the Apollo project promises to be revolutionary.
-The project brings together all your favorite features from the mainstream cryptos to create a currency that could have endless opportunities in the digital and real-world industries.
+While many inventions have been in the crypto space over the last few years, the Apollo project promises to be revolutionary.
+The project combines all your favorite features from the mainstream cryptos to create a currency with endless opportunities in the digital and real-world industries.
 We can only wait and see what Apollo has in store as it ventures into core refactoring and Apollo mobile, as well as developing Apollo Africa in 2020 as per its roadmap.